google/xls/docs_src/dslx_reference.md

 property-based testing.
 Instead of specifying expected and test values, QuickCheck asks for properties of the implementation that should hold true against any input of the specified type(s).
-In DSLX, we use the `quickcheck` directive to designate functions to be run via the toolchain's QuickCheck framework.
+In DSLX, we use the `quickcheck` attribute to designate functions to be run via the toolchain's QuickCheck framework.
 Here is an example that complements the unit testing of DSLX's `rev` implementation from above: